cmhilaire/RHCSA/8. Bash Scripting Fundamentals/bash_scripting_fundamentals.md

     ((counter++))
 done

 # Read file line by line
 while IFS= read -r line; do
     echo "Line: $line"
 done < "file.txt"

-# IFS = Internal Field Separator, is a special variable in Bash scripting that determines
-# how strings are split into words.
-By default, it is set to space, tab, and newline, but
-# it can be changed to customize how fields in a string are separated,

 # Infinite loop with break
 while true; do